Dome of the Prophet

 The Dome of the Prophet (قبة النبي), also known as the Dome of the Messenger and the Dome of Muhammad (Muhammed Kubbesi) is a free-standing dome located on the Al-Aqsa Mosque compound, in Jerusalem.
 It is located on the northwest part of the terrace where the Dome of the Rock stands and it is near the Dome of the Ascension.

 History

-Originally, built during the Umayyad period, the dome was subsequently destroyed by the Crusaders.
-In 1539, the dome was rebuilt by Muhammad Bek, Ottoman Governor of Jerusalem during the reign of Suleiman the Magnificent.
-Its last renovation was in the reign of Sultan Abdul al-Majid II.
+Originally built during the Umayyad period (661–750), the dome was subsequently destroyed by the Crusaders (1099–1187).
+In 1539, the dome was rebuilt by Muhammad Bey, Ottoman governor of Jerusalem during the reign of Sultan Suleiman the Magnificent.

-Several Muslim writers, most notably al-Suyuti and al-Vâsıtî claimed that the site of the dome is where Muhammad led the former prophets and angels in prayer on the night of Isra and Mir'aj before ascending to Heaven.
+Several Muslim writers, most notably al-Suyuti and al-Wasiti claimed that the site of the dome is where Muhammad led the former prophets and angels in prayer on the night of Isra and Mir'aj before ascending to Heaven.
 Endowment documents from the Ottoman period indicate that a portion of the endowment of the al-Aqsa Mosque and Haseki Sultan Imaret was dedicated to maintain the lighting of an oil-lamp in the Dome of the Prophet each night.